hkupty/impromptu.nvim/docs/index.md

   header = "Mandatory.
 The title of the menu", lines = "Mandatory.
 Values to be selected through filtering", handler = "Mandatory.
 Function taking the session and the chosen option." filter_fn = "Optional.
-Function that takes filter expressions and lines and return lines." -- See more below }
+Iterator that takes filter expressions and lines and returns lines matching" -- See more below }
 ```
 See also: [handler](#handler), [session](#session) [filter_fn](#filter_fn), and [filter_lines](#filter_lines).